SixSevenApps/Stork/README.md

 Feel free to use this for whatever, but note that this is NOT the official Revolt android app. :)

-You can download the latest APK [here](https://github.com/alexjyong/android/releases/download/1.3.6bb-forked/app-release.apk).
+You can download the latest APK [here](https://github.com/alexjyong/android/releases/latest).

-Or the latest debug APK [here](https://github.com/alexjyong/android/releases/download/1.3.6bb-forked/app-debug.apk).

 ## Features Added
 <table>